dshmidt2/Plane_Route_Calculator/README.md

 The route will also be drawn on a flat world map.
 You may view this at route.png in the same folder as main.cpp.

-Here is an example PNG image file that was produced for the shortest route from Miami International Airport to Milano Linate Airport on a Boeing 737:
+Example PNG image file that was produced for the shortest route from Miami International Airport to Milano Linate Airport on a Boeing 737:

 ![PNG Image for a Shortest Route Flight from Miami International Airport to Milano Linate Airport](miami_milan_boeing737_flight.png)